mateuszniechwiej/Ms-1-LP/README.md

 1. Navigation bar
 * In desktop view:
-    * By clicking logo brand located on the left is visitor is brought back to homepage :white_check_mark:
+    * By clicking the logo brand located on the left, the visitor is brought back to the homepage :white_check_mark:
-    * Tested menu links: Home,About,Contact,Locations,Gallery(underlined to inform user on which currently page he is) and Menu  :white_check_mark:
+    * Tested menu links: Home, About, Contact, Locations, Gallery(underlined to inform the user on which currently page he is) and Menu  :white_check_mark:
     * social media links:
       * locations(to open google maps in new tab with all 3 places) :white_check_mark:
-      * facebook and instagram :white_check_mark:
+      * Facebook and Instagram :white_check_mark:
 * In mobile and tablet view:
-    * By clicking logo brand located on the left is visitor is brought back to homepage :white_check_mark:
+    * By clicking the logo brand located on the left, the visitor is brought back to the homepage :white_check_mark:
-    * Tested menu links: about,contact,locations,gallery and menu  :white_check_mark:
+    * Tested menu links: About, Contact, Locations, Gallery and Menu  :white_check_mark:
-    * Navbar-toggler button funcionality :white_check_mark:
+    * Navbar-toggler button functionality :white_check_mark:
 1. Images layout:
-* For mobiles - 1 photo in row :white_check_mark:
+* For mobiles - 1 photo in a row :white_check_mark:
-* For tablets  - 2 photo in row :white_check_mark:
+* For tablets  - 2 photo in a row :white_check_mark:
-* For desktops - 4 photos in row :white_check_mark:
+* For desktops - 4 photos in a row :white_check_mark:
 No layout issues :white_check_mark:
-* scroll back to the top of the page button(used due to lenght of this page) tested :white_check_mark:
+* scroll back to the top of the page button(used due to length of this page) tested :white_check_mark:
 3. Footer:
 * Social links test :white_check_mark:
 ## Testing Users Stories